 Many Nepalis use the old name of Bhadgaon (pronounced bud-gown) or the Newari name Khwopa, which means City of Devotees.
-The name fits – Bhaktapur has not one but three major squares full of towering temples that comprise some of the finest religious architecture in the entire country.
+The name fits – Bhaktapur has three major squares full of towering temples that comprise some of the finest religious architecture in the country.

 Cultural life is also proudly on display.
 Along narrow alleys, artisans weave cloth and chisel timber, squares are filled with drying pots, and locals gather in courtyards to bathe, collect water, play cards and socialise.
 To view this tapestry of Nepali life, visitors must pay a town entry fee, which helps fund temple repair and maintenance.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Bhaktapur.